Test suite

 In software development, a test suite, less commonly known as a validation suite, is a collection of test cases that are intended to be used to test a software program to show that it has some specified set of behaviors.
 A test suite often contains detailed instructions or goals for each collection of test cases and information on the system configuration to be used during testing.
-A group of test cases may also contain prerequisite states or steps, and descriptions of the following tests.
+A group of test cases may also contain prerequisite states or steps and descriptions of the following tests.

 Collections of test cases are sometimes termed a test plan, a test script, or even a test scenario.

 Types

 Occasionally, test suites are used to group similar test cases together.
 A system might have a smoke test suite that consists only of smoke tests or a test suite for some specific functionality in the system.
 It may also contain all tests and signify if a test should be used as a smoke test or for some specific functionality.

 In model-based testing, one distinguishes between abstract test suites, which are collections of abstract test cases derived from a high-level model of the system under test, and executable test suites, which are derived from abstract test suites by providing the concrete, lower-level details needed to execute this suite by a program.
 An abstract test suite cannot be directly used on the actual system under test (SUT) because abstract test cases remain at a high abstraction level and lack concrete details about the SUT and its environment.
-An executable test suite works on a sufficiently detailed level to correctly communicate with the SUT and a test harness is usually present to interface the executable test suite with the SUT.
+An executable test suite must work on a sufficiently detailed level to correctly communicate with the SUT and a test harness is usually present to interface the executable test suite with the SUT.

 A test suite for a primality testing subroutine might consist of a list of numbers and their primality (prime or composite), along with a testing subroutine.
 The testing subroutine would supply each number in the list to the primality tester, and verify that the result of each test is correct.